NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

            Design a molecule with MolView

 b.
-Download and Convert the Molecule file.
+Download and Convert the Molecule File.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
     1. In MolView, download the 3D molecule file with ``Tools -> MOL file``.
     2. Convert the molecule to a mol2 file suitable for the MolPrep module using: